Clicky

 However, they are quick to send ‘recommendations’ on a daily basis to try get a higher spend out of you.

-Yet a simple message sent to users say, 3 months before the policy kicked in couldn’t be done.
+A simple message sent to users three months before the policy kicked in couldn’t be done.

 Do they not realize there are possibly millions of legitimate computer/tech business worldwide that will have their livelihood affected?